 Osteoarthritis, sometimes called degenerative joint disease, is the most common form of arthritis.
 Osteoarthritis occurs when cartilage in the joints wears down over time.
 The smooth surface of the cartilage becomes rough, causing irritation.
 Eventually, if the cartilage wears down completely, there may be no cushion left between the bones and the joint may be left with bone rubbing on bone, causing damage to the ends of the bones and the joints to become painful.
-The disorder can affect any joint in your body, but most commonly affects joints in your hands, hips, knees, neck, and lower back.
+The condition can affect any joint in your body, but most commonly affects joints in your hands, hips, knees, neck, and lower back.

 Osteoarthritis symptoms often develop slowly and worsen over time.
 Symptoms of osteoarthritis include joint pain (during or after movement), joint tenderness when palpated, joint stiffness (especially upon awakening or after a period of inactivity), loss of flexibility in the joint, a grating sensation in the joint, and bone spurs (extra bone that may form around the affected joint and feel like hard lumps).